Winnipeg Police Service: Criticism

-The independent think tank Angus Reid found that Winnipeg residents have the second-highest ratio of unfavourable views of its police service of any major Canadian city.
+A 2020 Angus Reid poll of ten major cities in Canada found that 70% of Winnipeg residents had a favourable view of police in their community, and 26% had an unfavourable view.
+The remaining 4% of respondents did not answer this question.
+Compared alongside the other nine major cities, a greater percentage of Winnipeg residents had a favourable view of their police force than residents in Vancouver, the Greater Toronto Area, and Montreal had of their police forces.
+Only Vancouver and Montreal had a greater percentage of residents with a net unfavourable view of their local police forces than Winnipeg residents did.

 Racism

 From the years 2000-2017, the Winnipeg Police killed 19 people; 11 of those 19 people killed were Indigenous.
 Mi’kmaq lawyer and professor Pam Palmater has said in response to this finding that “the statistics really confirm that there is a high level of police racism abuse and violence towards Indigenous peoples.”
-The count of the 19 people who Winnipeg Police killed does not include those who died in police custody, any incidents not disclosed to police oversight bodies, nor those who the police shot but who did not die.
-In the year 2019 alone, the Winnipeg Police killed seven people and filed 857 use-of-force reports, including 154 Taser deployments.

-The group Justice 4 Black Lives Winnipeg launched a petition in 2020 that calls for defunding and abolishing the Winnipeg Police Service as its first demand.
-The petition states, “In Canada, the history of the police come from the racist colonial aftershocks used simply to control, manipulate and abuse Indigenous peoples in attempts to steal their land.
-We as Black people recognize and acknowledge that our current policing system is simply a reformed version of the racist and extremely violent slave patrol.
-No reform can come from these colonial practices, the system must be rebuilt and include marginalized voices in the process in order to protect all BIPOC to this city’s full capability.”
-Among other demands, the petition also calls for a complete ban on police officers’ use of knee-holds and chokeholds, transparency surrounding all police misconduct information and disciplinary histories, the immediate implementation of a Citizen’s Review Board, a zero-tolerance policy regarding police killings and the penalization and prosecution of police officers who kill Indigenous and Black people.
-The petition has collected over 120 700 signatures.
+The group Justice 4 Black Lives Winnipeg launched a petition in 2020 that calls for defunding and abolishing the Winnipeg Police Service.
+Their petition states, "No reform can come from these colonial practices....
+The system must be rebuilt and include marginalized voices in the process in order to protect all BIPOC to this city's full capability."

 In 2022 and 2023, the Winnipeg Police Service faced widespread criticism for its refusal to search a city landfill for the remains of three Indigenous women who are believed to be the victims of an alleged serial killer.

-Community members, Indigenous leaders, victims’ family members, and family members of 2SMMIWG+ condemned the decision to not search the landfill sites during a press conference in Ottawa on December 8th, 2022.
+Community members, Indigenous leaders, victims’ family members, and family members of 2SMMIWG+ condemned the decision to not search the landfill sites during a press conference in Ottawa on December 8, 2022.
 One of the demands arising from the press conference was that Danny Smyth resign from his position as chief of police.
 The Assembly of First Nations National Chief RoseAnne Archibald spoke about the Winnipeg Police Service’s refusal to search the site at the United Nations on International Women’s Day 2023, saying, “There can be no greater metaphor for how Indigenous women are treated and viewed in Canada than this particular case.”
 Despite the Winnipeg Police Service saying the search couldn't be done, advocacy efforts led to the creation of an Indigenous-led working group tasked with evaluating the feasibility of the search.
+The remains of Morgan Harris and Marcedes Myran were found in the Prairie Green Landfill in February 2025.